Settings

 | SCIM | Automated user provisioning from your identity provider. |

-Configure integrations in Settings > Integrations.
-See Integrations guide for setup details.
+Configure integrations in Settings → Integrations.
+See the Integrations guide for setup details.

 Organization settings